| Club Name: | Rangers Football Club |

 Rangers tickets

-Fans wishing to buy tickets for Rangers’ games can do so through the club’s official website.
+Fans wishing to buy tickets for Rangers games can do so through the club’s official website.
 Demand for seats at Ibrox, the Gers’ away fixtures or European games can make getting to matches a challenge.
-Fans also need an account which will also allow them to purchase season tickets.
+Fans also need an account, which will allow them to purchase season tickets.

 Website: tickets.rangers.co.uk